wkalt/dp3/README.md

 ### Multigranular summarization
 dp3's underlying storage is a time-partitioned tree spanning a range of time from the epoch to a future date.
-The typical depth of the tree is 5 but it can vary based on parameter selection.
+The typical height of the tree is 5 but it can vary based on parameter selection.
 Data is stored in the leaf nodes, and the inner nodes contain pointers to children as well as statistical summaries of children.
 Data consists of nanosecond-timestamped messages.